chadwickcasp/avalanche-danger-prediction/README.md

 # Avalanche Danger Rating Prediction
 An application to predict avalanch danger rating using time series weather data and danger labels from various sources.
-This is also designed to be a repository to test myself on some topics learned during the MLOps Zoomcamp course.
+This also serves as a test for myself on topics learned during the MLOps Zoomcamp course.